-- Preview Email Newsletter

 Samford University has named Suresh Mathews, PhD, dean of the School of Public Health, effective March 2, 2026.

 Mathews has served as interim dean since February 2025, providing steady leadership and advancing the school's academic, research and community priorities.
-A member of the Samford faculty since 2015, he has served as prof more PR
+A member of the Samford faculty since 2015, he has served as professor and chair of the Department of Nutrition and more PR

 McDowell guided Miami research to funding records, safety improvements (10)